Survival Tips for the Creative Entrepreneur

 The upside to kicking our own asses as creatives is it can be a great motivator to improve our skills.
 The downside?
 Well, obviously, it’s emotionally exhausting, and we can end up feeling stuck and dissatisfied with our work.
 Hello, burnout.

-Consider this your friendly reminder to take it easy on yourself and accept you’re going to fail and make mistakes.
+Consider this your friendly reminder to take it easy on yourself.
+We’re all going to fail and make mistakes.
 A lot of ’em.
 That’s just part of the process.

-And because the nature of our work as creative entrepreneurs puts us all in a particularly vulnerable position, remember to be nice to your fellow creatives, too.
+And because the nature of our work as creative entrepreneurs puts us all in a particularly vulnerable position, we have to remember to be nice to our fellow creatives, too.

 That entrepreneur over on Instagram or Etsy or wherever who is seemingly a natural-born creative genius has actually had to work really freaking hard to get to her current level of success and recognition.
 So rather than secretly hating her, take a moment to give her some props, and let her accomplishments inspire you to keep steaming ahead on your own path.